gwenf/awesome-free-code-camp-resources/README.md

 # *under construction*

-## If you have any suggestions, please PR or get in touch with me: gwenfaraday@gmail.com
+## If you have any suggestions, please raise an issue or get in touch with me: gwenfaraday@gmail.com

 ### Here are some of the best resources or pieces of advice that may be helpful while working through [Free Code Camp](https://www.freecodecamp.com/)'s learning path: